Witley: History

-In 1911 historian and factfinder for the Victoria County Histories that turned to Surrey that year, H.E.
-Malden, wrote copiously about the advowson, of minimal notability given general forfeiture in favour of each diocese appointing its own clergy – he wrote 1,857 words about the church history with a layout plan.
-As to manors which owned virtually all of the land in the medieval period, seven existed – of which three were senior as had nobility living in, or owning, them; Malden wrote 3,788 words, mostly of their ownership and centrepiece of each, the manor house.
-These senior manors are summarised below whereas the other four were Wytley Chesberies or Wytley Cheasburies Manor, Mousehill Manor, Rake Manor and Roke or Roakeland Manor.
+In 1911 H. E. Malden, historian and factfinder for the Victoria County Histories, turned to Surrey, and wrote about the advowson, of minimal notability given general forfeiture in favour of each diocese appointing its own clergy.
+There were seven manors, which owned virtually all of the land in the medieval period, of which three were senior as they had nobility living in, or owning, them.
+These senior manors are summarised below.
+The other four were Wytley Chesberies or Wytley Cheasburies Manor, Mousehill Manor, Rake Manor and Roke or Roakeland Manor.

 Witley Manor

-Earl Godwin (father of the last largely Anglo-Saxon king Harold Godwinson) is the first known lord of the manor, albeit as ultimate overlord.
-In 1086, it was held by Gilbert de Aquila, either the son or grandson of Engenulf de Aquila (L'Aigle), the only prominent Norman nobleman known to have been killed at Hastings.
-Then Richer de Aquila forfeited his land to the crown for complicity in the rebellion of William Clito against the crown.
+Earl Godwin, father of Harold Godwinson, was the lord of the manor before the Norman Conquest.
+According to Domesday Book, Witley was held by Gislebert (Gilbert), son of Richere de L'Aigle, in 1086.
+In the 12th century, Richer de Aquila forfeited his land to the crown for complicity in the rebellion of William Clito against the crown.
 Malden reveals the legal term then used, one still used today, escheat.

 William de Warenne, 5th Earl of Surrey, Gilbert's nephew by marriage, was granted it, who died in 1240.
 However, this was to no effect, as he gave it back.
 It reverted to the King, who then granted it to Peter de Rivaulx, who similarly suffered a deprivation in 1234.
 In 1246 Gilbert Marshal, 4th Earl of Pembroke was awarded it, and surrendered it; then still termed part of the honour of Aquila, Peter of Savoy and later Earl of Richmond, uncle of Queen Eleanor, received this land; homage stopped, rents rose and, on the baronial victory in 1264, Peter of Savoy having fled from the country, this manor was briefly in the custody of Gilbert de Clare, 6th Earl of Hertford and Earl of Gloucester.
 After his success at Evesham in 1264, Eleanor was seized, who granted the tenants a release from the oppressive exactions of her predecessor on condition that they should cause a yearly service to be held in Witley Church for the souls of her husband and of Peter of Savoy.